 Gorleben that have taken place since 2001, the GRS had already carried out studies

 and in-depth reviews of the radiological consequences of

 transportation of radioactive waste on the population, equipment and accompanying personnel.
 The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and

 fuel irradiates in the region of Gorleben »GRS-A-2814 date of August 2000

-http://www.grs.de and available on the site.
-In this report, the question of exposure to radiation in proximity of CASTOR containers is also parsed and is illustrated using graphic representations.
+and available on the website http://www.grs.de.
+In this report, the issue of radiation exposure near CASTOR containers is also analyzed and illustrated using graphical representations.

-On the basis of the results of this safety analysis on request
+On the basis of the results of this security analysis made on demand

-the Federal Ministry of Environment (BMU), it turns out that exposure
+of the Federal Ministry of the Environment (BMU), it turns out that the exhibition

 of the population to radioactive radiation during the transport of waste

-Radioactive is well below the authorized limits doses.
+radioactivity is well below the authorized dose limits.